Are you considering employing staff overseas?

 Generally, staff working abroad are not likely to assert rights until things go wrong, such as during an internal investigation, or when the employer attempts to terminate an employee’s contract.
 At that point, employees do cherry pick: they will rely on the laws that give them the more favourable position if there is ever a dispute.

 Companies employing someone from outside the UK should do some due diligence on which laws apply before hiring this person.
 It’s important to know what you might be up against if things go wrong.
-If you’re employing staff abroad, you may need a local contract that sits alongside the UK contract.

 Check which social security laws will be applicable to their employment abroad.
 And you may have reporting obligations that you are unaware of – you’ll need to check in advance.
 Some countries’ authorities have registration requirements for individuals who are working for a foreign company.